What is a Cost Basis?

 Types of Cost Basis

-There are three types of cost basis methods which are followed in the organization.
+There are three types of cost basis methods that are followed in the organization.

 #1 – FIFO Method